 What it actually is

-Guanajuato City is an old silver-mining town wedged into a narrow ravine, which is why it looks and moves the way it does: streets stack up the hillsides, cars run underground through a maze of stone tunnels, and the surface is left to pedestrians, alleys and staircases.
-It is also a real university town, so it is not a preserved colonial set piece that empties at night.
-Students fill the plazas, buskers and estudiantina singers work the alleys, and the food scene is cheap and alive rather than staged for tour buses.
+Guanajuato City is an old silver town crammed into a narrow ravine, and the terrain explains everything about how it looks and moves.
+Houses stack up the hillsides in blocks of ochre, pink and blue; cars run underground through a maze of stone tunnels that were once river channels and mine drainage; and the surface is left to people, alleys and staircases.
+It is also the seat of the Universidad de Guanajuato, so it does not empty at night the way a preserved colonial set piece would.
+Students fill the plazas, estudiantina singers in medieval capes work the alleys, and the food is cheap and genuinely local rather than staged for tour buses.

-This is the Bajio’s best all-rounder, and it earns the must-see call.
-You get the tunnels, the alley concerts, genuine student energy and good food in one compact place, without feeling like you are walking through a museum.
-If you only pick one colonial city in the region and you want it to feel lived-in, this is it.
-The main downside is the terrain: it is steep, and the center gets loud at night around the plazas.
+The honest verdict: this is the Bajio’s best all-rounder and it earns the must-see call.
+You get the tunnels, the alley concerts, real student energy and good food in one compact, walkable place.
+If you pick a single colonial city in the region and want it to feel lived-in instead of curated, this is the one.
+The catch is the terrain.
+It is steep, the center gets loud around the plazas at night, and October’s Cervantino festival packs it wall to wall.

 Getting oriented